A guide to using creatine monohydrate to build muscle

 Here’s the fun part.

-When your body has a higher capacity for intense exercise this inevitably leads to both better performance and better muscle building results.
+When your body has a higher capacity for intense exercise this inevitably leads to both better performance and superior muscle building results.

 Also, aside from those benefits, creatine also forces additional water into your muscle cells to give them a fuller, harder appearance.
 This is why new users tend to see a 5-10lb weight gain in the first month (don’t worry, it’s water not fat!) and the superior hydration of your muscle cells will help you look fucking awesome!
 (15, 16)